-- Road diets have been implemented throughout the City of Milwaukee as a part of roadway projects, including on North Hawley Road from Michigan Street to Vliet Street, on Becher Street from 4th Street to Kinnickinnic Avenue, on West Morgan Avenue from 27th Street to 20th Street and from 9th Street to 6th Street, and on S. 43rd Street from Morgan Avenue to KK River Parkway. in the City of Milwaukee as a part of roadway projects. - A High-Intensity Activated Crosswalk (HAWK) signal for users of the Pike River Pathway was installed at the trail crossing with STH 11 (Durand Avenue) and CTH KR in the Village of Mount Pleasant. - In the City of Milwaukee, protected bicycle lanes were installed on Hawley Road from Martin Drive to Wells Street, raised bicycle lanes were constructed on Becher Street from 4th Street to 1st Street, and buffered bicycle lanes were added to several streets, including 13th Street, Chase Avenue, Layton Avenue, Mason Street, and Villard Avenue.

-- A shared-use pathway was added along portions of CTH E, CTH F, and CTH S (38th Street) in Kenosha County and along the West Waukesha Bypass in Waukesha County. - The CONNECT 1 BRT line in Milwaukee County was implemented and includes enhanced transit stops that provide elevated platforms, real-time bus arrival information, and off-bus fare collection systems.
-Additionally, portions of the nine-mile route have dedicated bus lanes. - Sidewalks were installed as part of road reconstruction projects on Calhoun Road from North Avenue (CTH M) to Capitol Drive (STH 190) and on North Ave from Calhoun Road to 124th Street in the City of Brookfield. - Since the passing of a Complete Streets policy directing the incorporation of complete street principles in its street designs, the City of Milwaukee has completed a number of road projects that have implemented bicycle and pedestrian accommodations, including along Morgan Avenue, S. 43rd Street, King Drive, and North Lake Drive.
-An ongoing project on Oklahoma Avenue from 27th Street to 6th Street is incorporating complete street elements by creating safer crossings for pedestrians through pedestrian crossing islands and curb extensions, improving the safety of bicyclists by implementing buffered or protected bicycle lanes, and enhancing transit with bus bulbouts.
-Another project is intended to improve safety for all modes along Van Buren Street between Wisconsin Avenue and Brady Street for all modes is currently in the design phase and is expected to be completed in the summer of 2023.
+- Road diets have been implemented throughout the City of Milwaukee as a part of roadway projects, including on North Hawley Road from Michigan Street to Vliet Street, on Becher Street from 4th Street to Kinnickinnic Avenue, on West Morgan Avenue from 27th Street to 20th Street and from 9th Street to 6th Street, and on S. 43rd Street from Morgan Avenue to KK River Parkway. - A High-Intensity Activated Crosswalk (HAWK) signal for users of the Pike River Pathway was installed at the trail crossing with STH 11 (Durand Avenue) and CTH KR in the Village of Mount Pleasant. - In the City of Milwaukee, protected bicycle lanes were installed on Hawley Road from Martin Drive to Wells Street, raised bicycle lanes were constructed on Becher Street from 4th Street to 1st Street, and buffered bicycle lanes were added to several streets, including 13th Street, Chase Avenue, Layton Avenue, Mason Street, and Villard Avenue. - A shared-use pathway was added along portions of CTH E, CTH F, and CTH S (38th Street) in Kenosha County and along the West Waukesha Bypass in Waukesha County. - The CONNECT 1 BRT line in Milwaukee County was implemented and includes enhanced transit stops that provide elevated platforms, real-time bus arrival information, and off-bus fare collection systems.
+Additionally, portions of the nine-mile route have dedicated bus lanes. - Sidewalks were installed as part of road reconstruction projects on Calhoun Road from North Avenue (CTH M) to Capitol Drive (STH 190) and on North Ave from Calhoun Road to 124th Street in the City of Brookfield. - Since passing a Complete Streets policy in October 2018 that directed the incorporation of complete street principles in its street designs, the City of Milwaukee has completed a number of road projects that have implemented bicycle and pedestrian accommodations, including along Morgan Avenue, S. 43rd Street, King Drive, and North Lake Drive.
+An ongoing project on Oklahoma Avenue from 27th Street to 6th Street is incorporating complete street elements by creating safer crossings for pedestrians through pedestrian crossing islands and curb extensions, improving the safety of bicyclists by implementing buffered or protected bicycle lanes, and enhancing transit with bus bulbs.
+Another project intended to improve safety for all modes along Van Buren Street between Wisconsin Avenue and Brady Street is expected to be completed in late 2024.

-Recommendation 6.3: Expand arterial capacity to address residual congestion
+➤ Recommendation 6.3: Expand arterial capacity to address residual congestion